biswa2210/PROJECT-1-UEMK/README.md

 :point_right: [click here to see Project1 PowerPoint Presentation](https://drive.google.com/file/d/16rftW-uNvv6KIOxdEnpGsC0js1hqR0Fi/view)<br>
 :point_right: [click here to view or download Project1 Demo Video](https://drive.google.com/file/d/1tpUvWbsJbWVD_u-boNK_VNQJz8GSQ5fi/view)
 ## Purpose :point_down:
+The goal of this project is to create a model that will be able to recognize and determine the handwritten digits from its image by using the concepts of Convolution Neural Network and Optical Character recognition with tesseract-OCR.
+Though the goal is to create a model which can recognize the digits, it can be extended to letters and an individual’s handwriting.
+The major goal of the proposed system is understanding Convolutional Neural Network, and applying it to the handwritten recognition system.
+The another goal of this project is that make a simple user friendly graphical user interface to handle recognizing handwritten digits and OCR, create a developers section in graphical user interface where the all group members details
 ## Use :point_down:

 ## Applications and Future Scopes:point_down: